Managing insomnia during stressful times

 What to do about insomnia right now

-Try to keep your daily routines, even if your life has changed.
-“Routines are important as they help structure our day, our evening and daily activities,” Ward says.
+Even when your life is changing, a schedule can help you feel calmer and more in control.
+“Routines are important as they help structure our day, our evening, and daily activities,” Ward says.
 That means going to bed and waking up at the same time every day, even weekends.

 “Relax, sit back and think about yourself and think about those things that are bothering you,” says Karl Doghramji, MD, medical director of the Jefferson Sleep Disorders Center at Jefferson University Hospitals in Philadelphia.

-Make sure this worry time is on your schedule at a specific moment and is ideally done in a place other than your bedroom.
+Make sure this worry time is on your schedule at a specific moment, and is ideally done in a place other than your bedroom.
 “If you don’t schedule it, the rest of your day will be filled with worries and they may diffuse into your sleep or into other parts of your day,” Dr. Doghramji says.

-If you can’t fall asleep, get up.
 Normally, you should be able to fall asleep 20 minutes after going to bed.
 But if you’re unable to drift off, get up and leave your bedroom.
 “Try to sit somewhere with low light and read something simple,” says Ruiz, like a magazine or a physical book—not one on an electronic device.
-“Hopefully drowsiness will overcome you and you can go back and sleep,” he says.
+“Hopefully sleep will overcome you and you will go back and sleep,” he says.

 Ruiz notes that the same is true if you wake up in the middle of the night.
-“You don’t want to stay in bed for a half hour because it’s a self-fulfilling prophesy—you become frustrated with the process and that frustration furthers insomnia,” he says.
+“You don’t want to stay in bed for a half hour because it’s a self-fulfilling prophesy—you become frustrated with the process and frustration furthers insomnia,” he says.

 Article sources open article sources

-N Hauglund, C Pavan, M Nedergaard.
-“Cleaning the sleeping brain – The potential restorative function of the glymphatic system.”
-Current Opinion in Physiology.15.
-10.1016/j.cophys.2019.10.020.
+Hauglund NL, Pavan C, Nedergaard M. Cleaning the sleeping brain – the potential restorative function of the glymphatic system.
+Current Opinion in Physiology.
+Volume 15, 2020, Pages 1-6.

 More On